-- The supervision system but you need to be willing to engage! - No Exams but you still must learn and integrate material to be able to engage properly in supervisions where hard questions can be asked.
-Units of Assessment have exams as do a few other classes such as Theoretical Physics. - Has fall or winter option (Michaelmas or Lent) - It is a shorter term than other study abroad programs, both positive & negative & has residency requirements - no travel out of UK & limited to weekend daytrips or weekend trips.
+- The supervision system but you need to be willing to engage! - No Exams with a few exceptions like Part III physics and Comp Sci modules - but you still must learn and integrate material to be able to engage properly in supervisions where hard questions can be asked.
+Units of Assessment have exams as do a few other classes such as Theoretical Physics & all Part III Physics except Part III Math allowed classes. - Has fall or winter option (Michaelmas or Lent) - It is a shorter term than other study abroad programs, both positive & negative & has residency requirements - no travel out of UK & limited to weekend daytrips or weekend trips.
 But plenty of time to travel in the UK or Europe before the term begins and for Michaelmas in Dec. after the term ends